wmilou/WVim/README.md

 	note: To install it, is required neovim version ( >= 0.5 )

 ---
-### Download and Install all packeges
+### Download and Install all packages
-	To load packeges, open Nvim and exec
+	To load packages, open Nvim and exec
 Inside nvim exec command
 > :PackerInstall